 Folk culture and the arts in Hungary

-From Roman ruins to Turkish baths and Gothic churches, Hungary’s architecture is a unique blend of the different nations that have occupied the country over the centuries.
+Hungary’s architecture is a unique blend of the different nations that have occupied the country over the centuries, from Roman ruins to Turkish baths and Gothic churches.
 Budapest, sitting on either side of the Danube River, is often cited as the most beautiful city in Europe, and there is plenty in terms of arts and cultural activities to keep expats occupied.

-Hungarians are immensely proud of their culture, and the country has a rich folk tradition, with dancing, music and decorative arts, such as colourful embroidery and pottery.
+Hungarians are immensely proud of their culture.
+The country has a rich folk tradition, with dancing, music, and decorative arts, such as colourful embroidery and pottery.

 Further reading